 We are committed to minimising our impact on the environment and protecting the planet.
-Reducing our carbon footprint is important to City Pub Group and in 2021 we took the first steps on this journey by measuring and understanding our Carbon Balance Sheet.
-As this is a complex process, we have established yearly targets to enhance our data collection processes, and improving the granularity of our data and therefore the accuracy of our reporting.
+Reducing our carbon footprint is important to City Pub Group and in 2022 we took a key step on this journey by establishing our baseline year, using 2022 as our first year where operations were not impacted by COVID.
+As a result we have now aligned our Scope 3 data collection with our annual SECR (Scope 1 and 2) reporting.